JohnAsaro/DOOM-bot/README.md

 # DOOM-bot
-Making a bot play DOOM with ViZDoom
+Making a bot play DOOM with ViZDoom and OpenAI Gym